Our grantmaking isn’t just a transaction; it’s a partnership.

 If you have further questions or need technical assistance, please contact firstname.lastname@example.org or call (502) 896-2440.

 Please note that several months typically pass between the submission of a concept paper and the completion of a successful application, allowing for ample communication between grantseeking organizations and the James Graham Brown Foundation staff.
+With this in mind, grant-seeking organizations should submit concept papers well in advance of the formal application deadlines listed below.

 |IMPACT AREA||SUBMISSION DEADLINE||FORMAL REVIEW|